monch1962/hello-world-secops/test/README.md

 Performance tests sit under the `/performance` directory, and should be run by Artillery - after the app itself has been spun up.
 Artillery will need to be deployed to run these tests

 PACT tests (see https://docs.pact.io/) sit under the `/pacts` directory, and should be executed by whatever tool is used to deal with PACT tests

+Stub definitions go under the `/stubs` directory.
+More details to come...